This article was written by Erik Hupje, Maintenance and Reliability Leader.

-The real breakthrough in maintenance and reliability happened between the 1950s and 1970s.
+A breakthrough in maintenance and reliability happened between the 1950s and 1970s.
 A third generation of maintenance was born in the aviation industry.
 During this period, a detailed study of the airline industry was commissioned using 12 years’ worth of data.
 The task force made the astounding conclusion that overhauls had little or no effect on overall reliability or safety.
-These findings led to the development of reliability centred maintenance—an approach based on reliability rather than time.
+These findings led to the development of reliability centered maintenance—an approach based on reliability rather than time.

 Tip #1: Accept failure with low consequence

 Not all failures can be prevented by maintenance.
 There is no value to be gained by trying to prevent failures outside our control, like those caused by lightning strikes or flooding.
 Good design can make a difference here, but not maintenance tasks.